Azerbaijan–Germany relations: Germans in Azerbaijan

 The beginning of mutual relations dates back to the 19th century.
 German company “Siemens Brothers” built copper smelting plants in Gadabay, and a cobalt plant in Dashkesan.
 As the result of the construction of these plants, the activity of German industrialist grew in Azerbaijan and German colonies emerged in surrounding areas, especially in Goygol (Helenendorf) and Shamkir (Annenfeld).

+Six of the first German colonies were established in Georgia.
+However, as there was insufficient suitable state land in the vicinity of Tiflis to accommodate all of the immigrants, some German families were relocated to the Elizavetpol (Ganja) region.
+In his correspondence, General Aleksey Yermolov noted that the region contained extensive state-owned land suitable for the settlement of colonists.
+Following this decision, a number of German families were settled in the region in the spring of 1819, leading to the establishment of the colonies of Helenendorf and Annenfeld.
+A total of 127 German families (approximately 600 people) settled in Helenendorf, while 67 families (approximately 300–400 people) settled in Annenfeld.
+By the beginning of the 20th century, there were eight German colonies in Azerbaijan.
+These were Helenendorf, Annenfeld, Georgsfeld, Alexeevka, Grünfeld, Eigenfeld, Traubenfeld, and Elizavetinka.
+These colonies were located in the Khanlar (present-day Göygöl), Shamkir, Kazakh, Tovuz, and Aghstafa districts.
 The German population of Azerbaijan reached 23133 until 1939 living in 8 colonies.
 In 1941, Soviet authorities deported German population of Azerbaijan to Kazakhstan and Siberia.

 Diplomatic relations

 Germany recognized the independence of Azerbaijan on January 12, 1992.
 Diplomatic relations between Azerbaijan and Germany established on February 20, 1992.
 Azerbaijan opened its first embassy in Western Europe, in Germany on September 2, 1992, and Embassy of Germany to Azerbaijan was opened on September 22, 1992.
-Ramin Hasanov was accredited as the Ambassador of Azerbaijan to Germany in September 2016.
-Michael Kindsgrab is the Ambassador of Germany in Azerbaijan since August 2016.
+Ramin Hasanov was accredited as the ambassador of Azerbaijan to Germany in September 2016.
+Michael Kindsgrab is the ambassador of Germany in Azerbaijan since August 2016.

 In November 2023, Azerbaijan summoned the German ambassador to protest at what it said were "illegal financial operations" to support independent online outlet Abzas Media, three of whose staff were arrested the week before.